guiwitz/DLImaging/_sources/Readme.md

 ## Datasets

-A link will be provided to download the necessary data.
-The zip file should be unzipped and put at the same level as the ```notebooks``` folder of this repository for paths to work properly.
+You can find the simple demo datasets on [Zenodo](https://zenodo.org/record/4465181).
+The data are stored in a zip file that you can directly download with [this link](https://zenodo.org/record/4465181/files/data.zip?download=1).
+This zip file should be unzipped and put at the same level as the ```notebooks``` folder of this repository for paths to work properly.